reliv/zf-config-factories/README.md

             ],

             /**
-             * If your service is built with a factory, register your factory its self a service
+             * If your service is built with a factory, register your factory its self as service
              * and call it like this.
              * Not required if your service has no factory.
              */